The days of Universal Analytics are over.

 - 5 GA4 reports to get the best marketing insights

-Its features and capabilities are built to help you not only better understand users, but predict behavior to improve user experience.
+With AI-driven data and privacy-centric design, its features and capabilities are built to help you not only better understand users, but predict behavior to improve user experience.

 How GA4 differs from Universal Analytics